viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 sampleid.normal.RG.bam and sampleid.tumor.RG.bam are the normal and tumor .bam files generated in step 4 above.
 sampleid.intervals is the outoput of RealignerTargetCreator, containing coordinates of the suspicious regions that should be realigned.

-For IndelRealigner please specify the following options:
+Then run IndelRealigner with the following options:
 ```
 -R $bundle/human_g1k_v37.fasta
 -I sampleid.normal.RG.bam